Sasha Velour: TV and film work

-In 2018, Velour self-produced a short film entitled Pirate Jenny, which included Velour performing her own translation of the famous The Threepenny Opera song of the same name.
+In 2018, Steinberg self-produced a short film entitled Pirate Jenny, which included Steinberg performing her own translation of the famous The Threepenny Opera song of the same name.
 The work was shown as part of the group art show "Bona Drag: An Incomplete History of Drag and Cross-Gender Performance in Film and Video Art (Part 1)" at the Rhode Island School of Design that opened in November 2018.

-In 2019, Velour appeared as herself on episodes of the television shows The Bold Type and Broad City.
+In 2019, Steinberg appeared as herself on episodes of the television shows The Bold Type and Broad City.

-Velour adapted her stage show NightGowns into an 8-episode docu-series for the short-form platform Quibi, and it premiered on April 6, 2020.
+Steinberg adapted her stage show NightGowns into an 8-episode docu-series for the short-form platform Quibi, and it premiered on April 6, 2020.
 She was executive producer and starred in the show, and produced it with the Documentary Group and music video director Sophie Muller.
-NightGowns followed Velour and a cast of drag performers across eight episodes as she transforms NightGowns into a full-blown stage act.
+NightGowns followed Steinberg and a cast of drag performers across eight episodes as she transforms NightGowns into a full-blown stage act.
 The New York Times said it was "among the most life-affirming shows you could find on any platform".
 A second season was ordered in August 2020, but Quibi ceased operations in late 2020.
 In 2021, NightGowns won the RealScreen Award for "Digital Content, Short Form Content, Non-Fiction”.

-In March 2021, Velour starred in Angélica Negrón's The Island We Made, a short art-opera film commissioned by Opera Philadelphia.
+In March 2021, Steinberg starred in Angélica Negrón's The Island We Made, a short art-opera film commissioned by Opera Philadelphia.
 The film was directed by Matthew Placek.
-In July 2023, it was announced that Velour, alongside Priyanka and Jaida Essence Hall, would be the new hosts of the fourth season of the reality television series We're Here.
+In July 2023, it was announced that Steinberg, alongside Priyanka and Jaida Essence Hall, would be the new hosts of the fourth season of the reality television series We're Here.
 The three replaced the previous hosts, Eureka, Shangela, and Bob the Drag Queen.